rocketRobin/myrmec/README.md

+##News

+next version almost done,but need some test.
+If you want a .net framework version or want to reconize jpg file, please download the source code,it already support this.
+I am bussness few days... when I have some time I will make test and release next version, thanks.

 ## What is Myrmec ##
 Myrmec is a library that used to identifie real file format type by detecting the file binary head with out file extention like `xxxxx.png`.